CommunistMountain/BalanceModFork/README_CM.md

         <li>Laser Charger (player version): Cost from 30 to 50 (sell price from 15 to 25).</li>
         <li>Dual Lasers: Cost from 25 to 50 (sell price from 12 to 25).</li>
         <li>Burst Laser 1: Rarity from 1 to 3.</li>
-        <li>Burst Laser 3: Rarity from 4 to 2, cooldown from 19s to 14s, fire chance from 0% to 10%.</li>
+        <li>Burst Laser 3: Cooldown from 19s to 14s, fire chance from 0% to 10%.</li>
         <li>Heavy Laser 1: Rarity from 2 to 4, cooldown from 9s to 11s.</li>
         <li>Heavy Pierce 1: Power requirement from 2 to 1, cooldown from 10s to 15s, stun chance from 0% to 20%.</li>
-        <li>Hull Laser 1: Rarity from 2 to 3, cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
+        <li>Hull Laser 1: Cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
-        <li>Chain Vulcan: Rarity from 5 to 3.
+        <li>Chain Vulcan: Rarity from 5 to 4.
 Starting cooldown from 11.1s to 8.5s, cooldown reduction per shot from -2s to -1.5s (time needed before final cooldown from 35.5s to 27.5s, final cooldown from 1.1s to 1s).</li>
         <li>Flak weapons: removed fake projectiles.</li>
         <li>Advanced Flak: Cooldown from 8s to 5s, projectiles from 3 to 2.</li>
         <li>Flak 1: Rarity from 1 to 4, cost from 65 to 80.</li>